Busyreadingsomething/start_pack/README.md

 ``` /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" ```

 You'll be using this to install any major tech such as Node or Postgres.
-Real rangers use Homebrew~

 **Install node via Homebrew**